3 Tips for Writing About Your Non-Profit in Your Admissions Essay

 Bottom line: All you need to remember is not to embellish because who you really are is enough for college admissions officers.

 Want to work with me on ensuring your non-profit topic works for your admissions essay draft?
-See my affordable college essay classes below!
-Spots are limited to ensure personalized help.
+See my affordable college essay workshops below!
+Space is limited to ensure personalized help.

 Unsure of your personal essay topic or where to even begin?
 We’ll discuss strategies for choosing your Common App prompt, ideas to get you started, and journaling questions to help you find your story.
 Plus, students will be able to submit essay ideas anonymously for a rapid live edit on-screen to find your topic and determine the best storytelling approach.
 The 1-hour live workshop class includes: